 In addition to Dow’s belief that the movements of the averages must confirm each other, he thought that volume must confirm the trend as well.
-He assumed an existing trend to be in place until clear signals, confirmed by volume, indicated that it has reversed.
+For example, if a stock rises and volume rises as well, that means volume has confirmed the uptrend.
+Similarly, if a stock declined and volume rises, that means volume has confirmed the downtrend.
+Dow assumed an existing trend to be in place until clear signals, confirmed by volume, indicated that it has reversed.

-Of course, Dow theory is one more way that you may try to assess the market.
-Many technical analysts use several tools and methods, including fundamental analysis, to help spot changes in trends.
-Dow theory, created by the father of technical analysis, can be another tool at your disposal.
+Of course, Dow Theory is only one way that you may try to assess the market.
+Many seasoned active investors use several tools and methods, including fundamental analysis, to help identify changes in trends.
+Dow Theory, created by the father of technical analysis, can be another tool at your disposal.

 Past performance is no guarantee of future results.